sdickreuter/EvoDose/README.md

 Also for thin elongated structures, the algorithm struggles to converge nicely (see line_example.py).
 One solution is to change the fitness function to include the divergence of the dose of the exposure points which helps the algorithm to get a more symmetric result, see see line_example.py for reference.

+## PSF

+The psf from Aya et. al. (http://iopscience.iop.org/article/10.1143/JJAP.35.1929/pdf) is used, but in principle any psf can be used.
+In the code the psf can be found in algorithm.py as the calc_prox function.
+An example on how to get the parameters for the psd (see parameters.py) from measurements is shown in fit_psf.py.

 ## Tips & Tricks

 If convergence does not work, consider the following points: